Doctelligence/doctelligence.github.io/roadmap.md

 ## 🔬 Alpha Testing
 - Conduct closed alpha tests with a small group of participants to validate functionality.
 - Collect user feedback to refine and improve the platform before broader release.

 ## 🤝 Partnerships
-- Forge partnerships with data providers and AI companies to increase the availability and quality of training data.
+- Forge partnerships with **federated learning companies** and **open-source communities** to enhance the testbed by integrating their protocols and refining the codebase.
-- Collaborate with academic institutions to support ongoing research and development, ensuring the platform stays on the cutting edge of decentralized AI.
+- Collaborate with **data providers** and **AI companies** to increase the availability and quality of training data.

 ---